Mabdillahi88/CI_PP1ATPBURGERS/README.md

 #### Site Owner

 13. As the site owner, I want users to know more about our teaching and learning method.
-14. As the site owner, I want to get an aesthetics feel of the online school
+14. As the site owner, I want to give users an aesthetics feel of the online school
 15. As the site owner, I want the users to be able to contact us

 ## Design